andreabradpitto/Mentore-Group-Project/guide/help.md

 For this reason and due to time constraints, some desiderable features have not been implemented yet:

 - The ability of deleting subjects, sentences and questions from the ontology
-- A feeature that checks whether user-inputted data is already present in the ontology in the same form
+- A feature that checks whether user-inputted sentences and questions are already present in the ontology in the very same form.
+This may be tackled with 6 new list attributes that keep track of all the current child data properties of hasSentence for the currently selected subject.
+This is what is already being done for the list of subjects in *SchoolSubject*.

 ---